Andromache: Life after the fall of Troy

+In Pausanias' account Helenus' son Cestrinus was the child of Andromache.
+Aeneas also visits Andromache and Helenus when they are living in Buthrotum, Chaonia, where Helenus gives him a prophecy and Andromache brings robes and a Phrygian cloak for Aeneas' son Ascanius and tells him he is "the sole image left to [her] of [her] Astyanax".
+Because Buthrotum functions as a hollow replica of the once-vibrant, razed Troy in the Aeneid, Andromache's dedications to the city—particularly Hector's grave—represent her dedication to her family and people.
+Andromache's actions after the fall of Troy thus reaffirm her virtuousness represented throughout Homer's Iliad and Virgil's Aeneid.
+Pausanias, writing in the 2nd century AD, says that "there is still a shrine [to Andromache] in the city" that was named after her son Pergamus.

 Role in society

 Mourning her husband

 Andromache's gradual discovery of her husband's death and her immediate lamentation (22.437–515) culminate the shorter lamentations of Priam and Hecuba upon Hector's death (22.405–36).
 In accordance with traditional customs of mourning, Andromache responds with an immediate and impulsive outburst of grief (goos) that begins the ritual lamentation.
 She casts away her various pieces of headdress (22.468–72) and leads the Trojan women in ritual mourning, both of which they did (22.405–36).
 Although Andromache adheres to the formal practice of female lamentation in Homeric epic, the raw emotion of her discovery yields a miserable beginning to a new era in her life without her husband and, ultimately, without a home.
 The final stage of the mourning process occurs in Iliad 24 in the formal, communal grieving (thrēnos) upon the return of Hector's body (24.703–804).
 In a fragment of Ennius' Andromacha, quoted by Cicero in the Tusculan Disputations (3.44–46), Andromacha sings about her loss of Hector.